CartoDB/documentation/app/content/carto3-workspace/overview/getting-started.md

 3. A new dialog will open so you can select your data source.

 4. In this example we are going to use a table with a BigQuery connection.
-Insert the *Fully Qualified Table* and click *Add source*.
+Select the table from the list and click *Add source*.

 ![Enter table name](/img/cloud-native-workspace/maps/map_add_source_table(new).png)